The Bigger Picture of Thai Massage

 This solution is especially effective if you already have a massage or yoga background.

-The author, Shama Kern, is the founder and director of Thai Healing Massage Academy.
-He is the author of 20 online Thai Massage training programs and has been practicing and teaching Thai Massage for 17 years.
+The author, Shama Kern, is the founder of Thai Healing Massage Academy.
+He is the author of 20 online Thai Massage training programs and has been practicing and teaching Thai Massage for over two decades.